Monday, September 30, 2024

 NEW: Ashland-TM products: https://akinainc.com/polyscitech/products/ashland/

-PEG-PLGA from PolySciTech used in the development of nanoparticles to deliver anti-tumor agents RG7388 and entinostat for cancer therapy
+PLGA from PolySciTech used in development of nanoparticles for treatment of atherosclerosis

 NEW: Corbion Purasorb® Polymers: https://akinainc.com/polyscitech/products/purasorb/